MalekKamel/ModelMapper/README.md

 ================
 An abstraction for mapping models, write a mapper once, use everywhere.

 It's a best practice, like in clean architecture, to create a model for reach domain, for example a DTO for network response, Entity for database, and so on.
-But mapping each model is something painful as you have to map objects, lists and deal with optionals.
-Here's where **ModelMapper** shines, just create a single mapper for the object and use it to map objects, Lists, and optional Lists.
+But mapping each model is something painful as you have to map objects, lists and deal with nullables.
+Here's where **ModelMapper** shines, just create a single mapper for the object and use it to map objects, Lists, and nullable Lists.

 # Usage